sayanSAHU238/EMOTION-DETECTION/README.md

-Put all the png avatar images in a folder named avatars then run it .
+Put all the jpeg avatar images in a folder named "avatars" then run it .